vite-pwa/vite-plugin-pwa/docs/guide/index.md

 If you want to build a Progressive Web App, you may be wondering where to start, if it's possible to upgrade a website to a PWA without starting from scratch, or how to move from a platform-specific app to a PWA.
 :::

-A PWA mainly consists of a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), a service worker and a script/module to register it in the browser.
+A PWA mainly consists of a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), a service worker and a script/module to register/configure the service worker in the browser.

 `vite-plugin-pwa` will help you to add PWA capabilities, with almost zero configuration, to your existing applications.